-By samzenpus from Slashdot's read-all-about-it department
+By timothy from Slashdot's there-should-an-absurdity-check department

-By samzenpus from Slashdot's sneaking-in department
+By timothy from Slashdot's bits-and-pieces-from-all-over department

 An anonymous reader writes BitTorrent today launched Project Maelstrom, the company's distributed browser, in beta.
 The company also released new tools on GitHub that let developers and publishers build content for the browser.
 Announced in December, BitTorrent described Project Maelstrom, then just an invite-only alpha, as "the first torrent-based browser."
 The launch today is an open beta, meaning anyone can now try an early version of Maelstrom.
 You do, however, need a Windows computer.
 Windows users can download the beta now from here.
 Since the alpha, BitTorrent says it has improved stability, integrated support for automatic updates, and added DHT visualization for users when loading torrents.Read Replies (0)